 Choosing a Stethoscope by Usage

-Paediatric stethoscopes are designed with the size of the patient in mind.
-With a head piece smaller than standard scopes, (measuring one inch in diameter) the diaphragm is also contoured to better fit the shape of a child.
+Pediatric stethoscopes are designed with the size of the patient in mind.
+With a headpiece smaller than standard scopes, (measuring one inch in diameter) the diaphragm is also contoured to better fit the shape of a child.

-If you work as a paediatric nurse, you will need a stethoscope with these dimensions in order to suit the patients.
+If you work as a pediatric nurse, you will need a stethoscope with these dimensions in order to suit the patients.

 As well as the 3 headed, ultra-sensitive stethoscopes described above, you can also find specific cardiology stethoscopes in single and double head configurations.

-This are designed to provide high quality sound detection so that vital cardiac assessments can be carried out.
+This is designed to provide high-quality sound detection so that vital cardiac assessments can be carried out.

 The single tube design (usually bi-lumen) ensures that no noise pollution is present from two tubes rubbing together.